mpieva/postprocessing/README.md

 ### SPLIT

 The pipeline starts with a **directory** of already demultiplexed and mapped BAM-files, provided with the `--split` flag.
-Unmapped and Paired sequences are **removed** in the analyzeBAM step.
+Unmapped and unmerged paired sequences are **removed** in the analyzeBAM step.

 ### OPTIONS